helpshift/pypiprivate/README.rst

 ``PP_S3_ACCESS_KEY`` and ``PP_S3_SECRET_KEY`` are required to be set besides the config.
-The advantage of excluding s3 credentials in config file are that (1) they are not stored in plain text and, (2) it's easier to switch between read-only/read-write keys
+The advantage of excluding s3 credentials in config file are that (1) they are not stored in plain text and, (2) it's easier to switch between read-only/read-write keys.

+You can also set the ``PP_S3_SESSION_TOKEN`` environment variable, if your S3 credentials require it.

 Usage